Path-yang/SentinelAI/README.md

 The application will automatically:
 - Build the RTSP URL from your inputs
 - Convert the RTSP stream to HLS using FFmpeg
-- Display the stream in your browser
+- Display the stream in your browser with ultra-low latency
+- Make the stream available on the dashboard

 ### Testing with a Sample Stream